In addition to reprioritizing, one of my top personal goals, while we were in Florida in May, was to complete the Focus & Align Masterclass.

 On the heels of feeling overwhelmed by this impossible mandate, the next key—“Structure time, not content.”—resulted in one of the biggest aha moments of my homeschooling journey.
 By requiring a certain amount of time to be spent on academic endeavors but not requiring specific activities, it’s easy to imagine how they’ll rediscover a love of learning in the process.

 And the last of the keys—“You, not them.”—helped me realize that I need to inspire them by coming alongside them as a fellow learner rather than as the boss who was simply making the assignments and supervising their completion.

-In fact, a friend of mine had shared before we left that her daughter was taking a difficult Latin class and each day they would lock themselves in her bedroom and work through the Latin together.
-I didn’t realize it at the time (although it sounded beautiful), but this is a perfect illustration of this principle at work.
+In fact, a friend of mine had shared before we left that her daughter was taking a difficult Latin class, and each day they would lock themselves in her bedroom and work through the Latin together.
+I didn’t realize it at the time (although it sounded beautiful), but this perfectly illustrates this principle at work.

 After finishing A Thomas Jefferson Education—and underlining multiple passages on virtually every page—I revamped our entire schedule, setting aside a significant portion of each day (8am – 1pm) solely for school, tossing our checklists altogether (sniff…I loved those checklists), and approaching our school time as a family rather than as individuals.